supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - Not all the information given is useful.
 Read the question carefully.
 - Look carefully at the question if they are asking for the true ones or false ones.
 - Do tick any option, if all the options are wrong for a question.
+- Before clicking the answer, always check if that's what they have asked in the question for you to answer.

 ## Guidelines to Math